haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen-bioexcel2024/index.md

 ### Conclusions - AI-based docking

 All three antibody structures used in input give good to reasonable results.
 The unbound and the ABodyBuilder2 antibodies provided better results, with the best cluster showing models within 1 angstrom of interface-RMSD with respect to the unbound structure.
 Using the Alphafold2 structure in this case is not the best option, as the input antibody is not perfectly modelled in its H3 loop.

 <hr>
 <hr>

-## BONUS 3: Ensemble-docking using a combination of exprimental and AI-predicted antibody structures
+## BONUS 3: Ensemble docking using a combination of exprimental and AI-predicted antibody structures

-Instead of running haddock3 using a specific input structure of the antibody we can also use an ensemble of all available models.
+Instead of running haddock3 using a specific input structure of the antibody, we can also use an ensemble of all available models.
-Such an ensemble can be create from the individual models using `pdb_mkensemble` from PDB-tools:
+Such an ensemble can be created from the individual models using `pdb_mkensemble` from PDB-tools:

 <a class="prompt prompt-cmd">
 pdb_mkensemble 4G6K_clean.pdb 4G6K_abb_clean.pdb 4G6K_af2_clean.pdb > 4G6K-ensemble.pdb